CRServers/DemTech/README.md

 **The Democracy Tech Proxy**  will vote for 30 Block producers that pursue all individual's rights for **Life**, **Liberty**, **Property**, and **Privacy**.

-We will pursue "Dynamic Democracy" and the candidate list will change as we periodically evaluate all Block Producers that have strong combinations of the following criteria.
+We will pursue "Liquid Democracy" and the candidate list will change as we periodically evaluate all Block Producers that have strong combinations of the following criteria.

 ## Rating Criteria: ##